KAMSC-APCS-A-25-26/apcs-project-1-SamEKamsc/README.txt

     a.
 Upgrade car motor
     b.
 Upgrade car aerodynamics
     c.
 Upgrade car structure
-3. Opponents Stats
+3. Scout Opponents (-$250)
-    a. scout out opponents (-$250)
     you will get random amounts of revealed data, which will be viewable later in the b section
-    b. see found opponents stats
-        this shows the opponents stats.
-Outdated stats will be shown as such.
 4. Manage Sponsorships
     a. get a new sponsor:
         choose between three sponsers who will have different rates.
 You can have up to three sponsers